In this article, we take a look at some of the commonly asked questions about Child Law.

 My child’s social worker wants to take me to court, what can I do?

 We can offer advice about this process.
-If concerns increase and there is a pre-proceedings meeting organised we are able to offer you legal aid to assist further.
+If concerns increase and there is a pre-proceedings meeting organised we are able to offer you Legal Aid to assist further.

 My older children are in care and I’m pregnant, will my baby go into care?

 Every case is different and social workers must consider each case on its merits.
 However, if you have previously had children removed from your care, social workers will be concerned and will want to assess your ability to care for your unborn child.

-Can I get legal aid?
+Can I get Legal Aid?

-We are able to offer you legal aid when there are serious concerns about the welfare of your children.
+We are able to offer you Legal Aid when there are serious concerns about the welfare of your children.
 Please get in touch to discuss this more.

-It is possible for some cases involving children’s services to be funded through legal aid.
-Lots of other cases involving disputes between separated parents do not have any legal aid available.
-We offer a competitive, fixed fee interview which will help give you an understanding of your options and the likely costs if you decide to instruct us going forward.
+However, it is often not available for cases involving disputes between separated parents.
+In this instance, we offer a competitive, fixed-fee interview which will help give you an understanding of your options and the likely costs if you decide to instruct us going forward.

 What is the role of the Children’s Guardian?

 They want to know if you are willing to discuss matters to try to reach an agreement without the need for a court order.
-Lots of people find mediation very useful but it is not always appropriate in every case.
+Lots of people find mediation very useful but it is not appropriate in every case.